Thorpe Marsh Nature Reserve: Pre-industrial (1766–1916)

-Early 20th Century (1916–1959)
+Arrival of industry (1916–1959)

 In 1916 the LNER Gowdall and Braithwell Railway was constructed and opened, and this line intersected the modern day area of the reserve, separating Reedholme and Cockshaw.
 The line was closed in September 1970, leaving a raised bank running through the reserve which is now known as the Main Embankment and presently serves as a primary artery for nature transects and hide placement.

 Widespread flooding across Yorkshire in May 1932, which adversely affected the Bentley and Arksey region, elicited planning at Thorpe Marsh for the construction of a barrier bank on the present-day reserve, now known as Norwood Barrier Bank.
 These plans came to fruition by 1933, alongside earlier bank raising along the Ea Beck in 1929.

 The triangulation station at Cockshaw Dyke in the west of the reserve was computed on 1 June 1949 and underwent maintenance in 1961 however has since been lost, potentially due to dyke works.